Counter Cruise Cosmic Carnival July 1982

 For many years we had debated whether physical damage to property should be seen as 'violent' and whether we, as a nonviolent movement, should eschew such tactics.
 This action, however, was spontaneous and was undertaken in response to the MOD's eco-vandalism.
 Whether the action broke a taboo will be debated but from this point on holes in the fence, damage, decoration of the fence and incursions into the base became common features of the campaign.

-The next day, on the 9th, six people were arrested, at random, for the action, and a seventh for obstruction, in an over the top raid by some 400 police, no doubt responding to a request from the Americans to 'do something'.
-The police claimed they had photographic evidence but only one of those arrested had actually taken part in the action.
-Most were arrested at random.
+The next day, on the 9th, six people were arrested for the action, and a seventh for obstruction, in a heavy-handed raid by some 400 police.
+This was resisted non-violently with everyone staging a sit-down or climbing trees.
+The police claimed they had photographic evidence, but only one of those arrested had openly admitted taking part in the action.
+The ‘guilt’ or otherwise of the others was not clear.
+The police also confiscated the TUMT’s generator (although this was later returned) as a response to the party.

 On Monday July 12th those arrested appeared in Newbury Magistrates Court where six were remanded in custody and the one charged with obstruction conditionally discharged.
 The 'Greenham Seven' then became the object of a support campaign, organised by Brig, to raise funds for legal costs and fines.